pdxiv/LuaScott/Adventure Editor Manual.md

 Objects.

-The PRINT sub-menu gives the option of printing any or all of the data base.
+The PRINT sub-menu gives the option of printing any or all of the database.
 Hitting the SPACE BAR while a section is

 being printed will return control to the PRINT sub-menu.
 The PRINT command, unlike the LIST command, gives no options for upper and lower bounds of printing.
-Hitting any of the PRINT sub-menu options will cause that data base section to be printed.
+Hitting any of the PRINT sub-menu options will cause that database section to be printed.
 The section is selected by pressing the first character of its name.

 When the "P" key is pressed from the main menu the computer will display the following:

-Do you want to print Everything in the data base
+Do you want to print Everything in the database

 or just the Header, Actions, Vocab, Messages, Rooms or